dmitrykologrivko/nestjs-boilerplate/packages/core/docs/domain-services.md

 # Domain Services

-Domain Services can be used to perform domain operations and business rules.
+Domain services are used to perform domain operations and business rules.
 Basically, it contains domain logic which in turn is everything that is related to business decisions.
 Domain services are stateless classes and can work on top of domain entities and value objects.
 Eric Evans describes three characteristics of a good service: